Libyan Investment Authority: Board of trustees

+Previous Chairmen include Ali M Hassen Mohammed, the LIA's current chairman.

 Steering Committee Members

 The Steering Committee is composed of five members, including the chairman.
 The current Steering Committee Members are: The Steering Committee is chaired by Dr. Ali Mahmoud Hassan Mohamed.
 The other members are Eng.
 Abdulazeez Khaled Ali, Mr. Alhadi Najimeddin Kabar, Mr. Khaled Khalifa Hassan Altaher and Mr. Ahmed Abdullah Amar.

 Law No. 13 of 2010

 As of 2010 the LIA was embedded within democratic structures of Libya and its mandate was defined by Law 13 which became statute in 2010.
 Law No. 13 of 2010 sets out the LIA's continuing mandate.
 The Libyan Investment Authority ("LIA") was established in 2006 and is regulated under Law No. 13 of 2010 ("Law No. 13"), which continues to be in full force and effect as a matter of Libyan law.

 Under Law No. 13, the LIA is composed of: